 You’re ready.
 It’s time to hire a brand photographer to level up your online presence.
 You know how important it is for your online image and reputation to share content that authentically portrays your personality and connects you to your ideal audience.

-1. What type of content do I need captured for my brand?
+1. What type of content do I need for my brand?

-There are an abundance of micro-genres within the brand photography expertise.
+There is an abundance of micro-genres within the brand photography expertise.
 Are you looking for personal brand photography, which focuses more on you as an individual?
-Think headshots, lifestyle images, and photos that show off your work process and life behind the scenes (these our our speciality at The Branding Babe).
+Think headshots, lifestyle images, and photos that show off your work process and life behind the scenes (these are our specialty at The Branding Babe).
 Or are you looking for product photography?
 These brand photos capture the items you create or sell.
 If you design jewelry or have your own makeup line, an experienced product photographer will be someone you want to reach out to.
 Perhaps you need a combination of photography styles.
-Make sure to reach out to someone who has a varied enough portfolio to meet all your needs.
+Make sure to reach out to someone with a varied enough portfolio to meet all your needs.

-Your variety and frequency of content matters!
+Your variety and frequency of content matter!
 Are you super active on social media?
-A photographer that offers full day or half day brand shoots will be important for you to find.
+A photographer that offers full-day or half-day brand shoots will be important for you to find.
 In order to capture enough content to fill up your feed throughout the year, you will need to have a few outfit changes and maybe even a location change or two during your shoot to capture a diverse enough set of images.
-Photographers that offer a subscription model so you can get creative and capture fresh content throughout the year like we do here at The Branding Babe is a bonus!

 3. What is my budget for brand photography?

 Ahhh, the infamous budget question.
 The reality is that quality brand photography is an investment in YOU!
 Many brand photography experiences include more than just the photo shoot, too.
 At The Branding Babe, we offer pre-session coaching to each of our clients, have free educational resources for our clients, and even create custom presets & editing styles unique to your brand.